rhnvrm/stock-market-circulars/hugo-site/content/circulars/sebi/2025/sebi-2025-11-28-aa1e90e536aaf7dc-sebi-order-for-compliance-notice-of-attachment-of-bank-account-for-recovery-cert.md

 source: sebi
 stocks: []
 tags:
-- recovery-proceedings
-- bank-attachment
-- enforcement-action
+- attachment
 - compliance
+- enforcement
+- recovery
 - sms-techsoft
 title: SEBI Order for Compliance – Notice of Attachment of Bank Account for Recovery Certificate No. 5549 of 2022 against Mitesh Kaniyalal Thakkar in the matter of SMS